Thomas-Gottwald/NLP4/README.md

 ## Getting started
-To setup a development environment and to use the CLI, simply run the following commands:
+To set up a development environment and to use the CLI, simply run the following commands:

 ```console
 # Clone the project